Try "cat diabetes" or "dog being sick"

 Treatment

 If you think your dog has ingested holly, act fast.
 Remove any of the plant from their mouth and give them water.
-Watch them closely if the symptoms worsen, and contact your vet if the vomiting or diarrhoea is severe or persistent (over 24 hours).
+Watch them closely for any signs of illness, and contact your vet if the vomiting or diarrhoea is severe or persistent (over 24 hours).

 Safer alternative